Illinois Court Records

 Do Sealed Records Show up In Illinois Background Checks?

 No. In Illinois, sealed records are invisible when criminal history checks are conducted.
-They are only accessible to the persons named in the record, and the law enforcement agencies of the state.
+They are only accessible to the persons named in the record and the law enforcement agencies of the state.
 However, unlike expunged records, sealed records are not entirely inaccessible.
 If an inquirer probes further and files a petition to unseal the record, it may be made available by court order or executive order.
 Also note that healthcare, childcare, and public safety agencies have a default unrestricted access to sealed records when conducting criminal history checks for current or prospective employees.

 How to Obtain Sealed Records in Illinois

 Members of the public may be able to access sealed records through a court order.
 Hospital, childcare, and public safety agencies have automatic permission to view sealed records when conducting background checks.
-Third parties can file a petition to challenge the court order to seal the records using their FOIA rights.
+Third parties may file a petition to challenge the court order to seal the records using their FOIA rights.
 Part of a citizen's rights to public records (5 ILCS 140/11) (from Ch.
 116, par.
 211) is to file a petition to the State Attorney for Injunctive or Declaratory Relief.
 If granted, the record is released to the petitioner by court order.